ternaustralia/linkeddata-site/information-models/tern-ontology/dev-guide/dawe-protocol/plant-tissue-vouchering/plant-tissue-vouchering-mapping.md

 #### `floristics_voucher_full`, `floristics_voucher_lite`, `protocol_variant`

-Theses three keys are protocol selection in the app, not mapping to TERN Ontology.
+Theses three keys are protocol selection in the app, in TERN Ontology, they map to the value(`tern:Method` or `tern:MethodCollection`) of the property `sosa:usedProcedure`.

 #### `min_distance_between_replicates`